Tenant responsibilities 101

 If you are a pet owner, another tenant task that is required is to organise flea treatment.
 “Most agencies will request that you have flea treatment done when leaving the property.
 Make sure you check this on your tenancy agreement, so you can ensure you get the right treatment done prior to your final inspection,” recommends James.

 Living in a property with a beautiful garden can be a treat, especially during the beautiful springs Canberra is renowned for.
 Just like other areas of the home, it’s important that tenants maintain the standard of the gardens and grounds throughout their stay.

 The tenancy agreement will state that the tenant is responsible for the general maintenance of the garden including mowing, watering, weeding and pruning.

-“Tenant’s are also expected to not chop down any trees, bushes or plant any additional flowers without first seeking approval from your property manager or owner,” says Renee.
+“Tenant’s are also expected to not chop down any trees, bushes or plant any additional flowers without first seeking approval from your property manager or owner,” says James.

 For those tenants whose green thumbs are not as vibrant, help can be arranged.
 “You can always ask your property manager for a gardener’s details to assist you.”